Bulinator/NewsFeedApp/README.md

 ### Getting Started

-Do not forget to request an API KEY first.
+Do not forget to request an API KEY first and create a new folder config in src/

 Then to install this repository you have to option described below.